writetome51/open-array/README.md

     // inserts values at index.  index can be negative or positive.

 insert.middle(values: any[], offset = 0): PublicArrayInserter
-    // inserts values in middle of the array.
+    // inserts values in middle of this.data .
-    // By default, if the array has odd number of items, values will be inserted just before the
+    // By default, if this.data has odd number of items, values will be inserted just before the
     // middle item.
 If you want to change the insert position, set the optional offset parameter
     // to + or - whatever integer you want.
 ```